MiguelAm14/MiguelAm14/README.md

 Java (Intermediate), Python, C++ (Begginer)

 - 🔭 I’m currently working on this page
-- 🌱 I’m currently learning data structures and machine learning
+- 🌱 I’m currently learning data structure
 - 🤔 I’m looking for help with competitive programming
-- 📫 How to reach me: miguel.am01 (instagram)
-- 😄 Pronouns: He/Him
 - ⚡ Fun fact: I like The Office